| DTC Data Sheet | |

 | Standard | Manufacturer Specific |

-| Fault type | General |
+| Fault type | Plausibility |

-| Official meaning | The drive authorization data are implausible – incorrect/incompatible configuration |
+| Official meaning | The drive authorization data are implausible.
+An incorrect or incompatible configuration was detected. |

-| Definition source | Mercedes-Benz factory description · Autel MaxiSys Ultra & EV |
+Definition source: Mercedes-Benz factory description · Autel MaxiSys Ultra & EV.
+Diagnostic guidance is based on factory-defined fault logic for this code.

 B2266 Quick Answer